Arbol-Project/Arbol-dApp/README.md

 ## Smart Contracts

-This directory holds smart contract source for [Arbol](https://www.arbolmarket.com/) derivative deals, [Hardhat](https://hardhat.org/) deployment, verification, and evaluation scripts, Chainlink oracle job definitions, and contract deployment records.
+This directory holds smart contract source for [Arbol](https://www.arbolmarket.com/) derivative deals, [Hardhat](https://hardhat.org/) testing, deployment, verification, and evaluation scripts, Chainlink oracle job definitions, and contract deployment records.

-To deploy, verify, and test smart contracts located in `smart_contracts/hardhat/contracts`, first make sure Hardhat is installed locally, then run the following:
+To test, deploy, verify, and test smart contracts located in `smart_contracts/hardhat/contracts`, first make sure Hardhat is installed locally, then run the following:

 ```
 # from Arbol-dApp
 cd smart_contracts/hardhat
+npx hardhat test                                # run tests on Blizzard contract (Contract should be set for Kovan network)
 npx hardhat run scripts/deploy-all.js           # deploy all contracts or replace with specific deployment script
 npx hardhat run scripts/verify-deployments.js   # verify source codes for all deployed contracts
 npx hardhat run scripts/evaluate-deployments.js # evaluate all deployed contracts with expired coverage periods
 ```

 Deployment details can be viewed in `web_app/packages/contracts/src/logs`.
 Depending on the contract, evaluation may fail if certain conditions are not met (for example, for all contracts, LINK token provider must first approve derivativeProvider contract to move funds for oracle requests).
-Web app interfaces are automatically generated for contract deployments.